softon/sms/README.md

 # sms
-Simple SMS Api for sending short text messages from your Laravel Application
+Simple SMS Driver for sending short text messages from your PHP Application.
+Facades for Laravel 5.

 <strong>Installation</strong>